-Moonlighter is a wonderfully charming indie adventure game with rogue like elements, that offers a different experience than most other games.
+Moonlighter is a wonderfully charming indie adventure game with rogue-like elements that offer a different experience than most other games.
 You’re a merchant who wishes to be a hero, so you’ll be heading into procedurally generated dungeons.
-Upon returning alive from your dungeon adventure, you sell the loot in your shop or give it to vendors once they’re unlocked who will make things for you.
+Upon returning alive from your dungeon adventure, you sell the loot in your shop or give it to vendors who will make things for you once they’re unlocked.

-Being able to save your progress is a necessity in every game especially ones that offer a challenge where death could be a stone throw away, roguelike games are punishing — and one slip up, and its game over; your character is gone forever.
-Moonlighter on the other hand isn’t too hard for a top-down adventure, it’s addictive and the animation is quirky and well made.
+Being able to save your progress is a necessity in every game, especially ones that offer a challenge where death could be a stone’s throw away; roguelike games are punishing — and one slip up, and it’s game over – your character is gone forever.
+Moonlighter on the other hand isn’t too hard for a top-down adventure, it’s addictive and the animation is quirky and well-made.

-When you enter a dungeon the game saves automatically, it also saves when you leave the dungeon, and when you sleep for the night.
-It also saves when the working day is complete at the shop and even when you leave your shop.
+When you enter a dungeon, the game saves automatically; it also saves when you leave the dungeon and when you sleep for the night.
+Lastly, it also saves when the working day is complete at the shop and even when you leave your shop.